SidRoberts/centum/docs/components/console/index.md

 # `Centum\Console`

-The Console component can be used to easily develop command line applications.
+The Console component makes it easy to develop command line applications in Centum.

 Application endpoints are treated as [`Centum\Console\Command`](https://github.com/SidRoberts/centum/blob/development/src/Console/Command.php) objects.
 These Commands contain all of the code and all of the metadata is stored in a [`Centum\Console\CommandMetadata`](https://github.com/SidRoberts/centum/blob/development/src/Console/CommandMetadata.php) object.